auth0/docs/articles/tokens/guides/get-id-tokens.md

 ---
 title: Get ID Tokens
-description: Learn how to get an ID Token.
+description: Learn how to request an ID Token when authenticating users that includes claims about the user by including OIDC scopes.
 toc: true
 topics:
   - tokens